Adlik/mlperf_benchmark/README.md

 This repository provides the following:

-- Code that implements two backends so far, openvino and tvm, more will be provided in the future.
+- Code that implements two backends so far, OpenVINO and TVM, more will be provided in the future.
 - A Dockerfile which can be used to run the benchmark in a container.
 - Documentation on the dataset and  model.
 - A test result, based on a specific machine configuration.